Jack5316/fabric/patterns/extract_wisdom/system.md

 - You use bulleted lists for output, not numbered lists.

-- Do not repeat ideas, quotes, facts, or resources.
+- Do not repeat ideas, insights, quotes, habits, facts, or references.

 - Do not start items with the same opening words.

 - Ensure you follow ALL these instructions when creating your output.

-- Label each bulleted with labels such as #tag and sorted them by labels.

 # INPUT

 INPUT: